danny049/digital-garden/content/On Life/The Weight of Life.md

 You’re going through life letting the good blocks bounce right past you and get forgotten, but the bad blocks...

-Your knuckles turn white from how hard you grab ahold of them and shove them deep into your mental backpack.
+Your knuckles turn white from how hard you grab ahold of them and shove them deep into your  backpack.

 You’ve been collecting these bad blocks for years… But you’ve only made it part way down the road so far.